louwerse/who-opposes-website/content/project/explanations/index.md

 date = 2021-04-20

 # Project title.
-title = "Explaining Government-Opposition Relations"
+title = "Explaining Government-Opposition Distinctiveness"

 authors=["rick"]

 # Project summary to display on homepage.
-summary = "This sub-project explains the level of government-opposition distinctiveness in parliament."
+summary = "This sub-project focuses on explanations of government-opposition distinctiveness in parliament."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`